zimicjs/zimic/README.md

 #### HTTP `handler.clear()`

-Clears any response declared with [`.respond(declaration)`](#http-handlerresponddeclaration), restrictions declared with [`.with(restriction)`](#http-handlerwithrestriction), and intercepted requests, making the handler stop matching requests.
+Clears any response declared with [`handler.respond(declaration)`](#http-handlerresponddeclaration), restrictions declared with [`handler.with(restriction)`](#http-handlerwithrestriction), and intercepted requests, making the handler stop matching requests.
 The next handler, created before this one, that matches the same method and path will be used if present.
 If not, the requests of the method and path will not be intercepted.

 To make the handler match requests again, register a new response with `handler.respond()`.